History

 America’s propaganda campaign has distorted America’s history to the point where it is unrecognizable when it is compared to...

-When I began to learn about America’s history, I was taught that in the autumn of 1620 a group of Christians who left England because they were being prosecuted for their faith.
+When I began to learn about America’s history, I was taught that in the autumn of 1620, a group of Christians left England because they were being prosecuted for their faith.
 These Christians took a two-month trip on the Mayflower with the intent on establishing a perfect society where all people were free to worship as they wished.
-Some of the mayflower’s passengers had other motives for leaving England.
-Those motives included, but were not limited to, the poor, the unemployed, insolvent debtors, vagrants and criminals fleeing justice.
+Some of the Mayflower’s passengers had other motives for leaving England.
+Those motives included but were not limited to, the poor, the unemployed, insolvent debtors, vagrants, and criminals fleeing justice.
 The freedom of religion would become one of the new nation’s founding principles and be included in the first amendment of the new nation’s constitution.

 The same propaganda campaign led me to believe America’s Civil War was the only war America fought where slavery was an issue.
-In the late 1700s slavery existed on both sides of the Atlantic Ocean.
+In the late 1700s, slavery existed on both sides of the Atlantic Ocean.
 The 1772 court case, in London, of Somerset v Stewart found that slavery was not compatible with English Common law.
-This case, effectively, dismissed the legitimacy of slavery on the British mainland.
-As the Revolutionary War approached, so was the end of slavery in England and the colonies had a serious problem with ending slavery.
+This case, effectively, dismissed the legitimacy of slavery on the British mainland and the king banned slavery in all British territories and colonies.
+This case ended slavery in England, and the colonies had a serious problem with ending slavery.
 According to the Trans-Atlantic Slave Trade Database, 12.5 million Africans were shipped to the New World between 1526 and 1886.
-So what would America do with millions of slaves that were making it millions of dollars?…
+So what would America do with millions of slaves that were making it millions of dollars?
+Although my teachers taught me the tax on tea was a major cause of the Revolutionary War, I have a hard time believing slavery wasn’t more important to the colonies.

 America’s propaganda campaign also led me to believe the Nazi government in Germany was the evilest government imaginable.
 There is no doubt that the 12 years the Nazis controlled Germany, they did things to the Jewish people that were unconscionable.
-In America, the Native Americans were subjected to a genocide and the African-Americans were subjected to a genocide and slavery for over 250 years.
-I am not saying one was worse than the other, but I am saying one lasted over 200 years longer than the other.
+In America, the Native Americans were subjected to genocide, and the African Americans were subjected to genocide and slavery for over 250 years.
+I am not saying one was worse, but one lasted over 200 years longer than the other.

 Written by Narada K Brown